akka/alpakka/CONTRIBUTING.md

 In case of questions about the contribution process or for discussion of specific issues please visit the [akka/dev gitter chat](https://gitter.im/akka/dev).

+## Testing

+Some tests (cassandra, rabbitmq, mqtt, dynamodb) require a server to be running.
+A set of servers can easily be started with `docker-compose up`.

 ## Pull Request Requirements

 For a Pull Request to be considered at all it has to meet these requirements: